Urologic Emergencies

 Drink more fluids

-Experts recommend drinking about 10 servings of 10 fluid ounces each day.
+Your doctor will recommend the right amount of fluids for you, but experts generally recommend drinking about 10 servings of 10 fluid ounces each day.
 (Some experts say 3 quarts or 3 liters.)
 This will increase the amount of urine that your kidneys process and help substances dissolve so they won’t form crystals in the future.

 Water is ideal, but other beverages, like tea and coffee, “count” toward your fluid intake.
 It’s not a bad idea to keep a checklist of the amount of fluid you’ve had each day.
 It also helps to use bottles and cans that list fluid measurements on the label.